TheresaLui/SelfHelpContent_v2/articles/problemscopingques.media/problemscopingques-media-quota-encoding-mru.md

             "id": "problem_start_time",
             "order": 1,
             "controlType": "datetimepicker",
-            "displayLabel": "When do you need the media reserved unit quota change by?", "required": true
+            "displayLabel": "What date do you need the media reserved unit quota increase by?", "required": true
         },
         {
-            "id": "quota_MRU",
+            "id": "quota_MRU_type",
             "order": 2,
             "controlType": "dropdown",
-            "displayLabel": "Are you requesting an increase in Media Reserved Units (MRUs) which are needed for processing files?", "watermarkText": "Select Yes or No",
-            "dropdownOptions": [
+            "displayLabel": "Which type Media Reserved Units (MRU) do you need?", "infoBalloonText": "For details on Media Reserved Unit types please see <a href='https://docs.microsoft.com/azure/media-services/previous/media-services-scale-media-processing-overview#choosing-between-different-reserved-unit-types'>documentation on reserved unit types </a>", "watermarkText": "Select one of the Media Reserved Unit types", "dropdownOptions": [
                 {
-                    "value": "Yes",
+                    "value": "S1",
-                    "text": "Yes"
+                    "text": "S1"
                 },
                 {
+                    "value": "S2",
+                    "text": "S2"
+                },
+                {
-                    "value": "No",
+                    "value": "S3",
-                    "text": "No"
+                    "text": "S3"
                 }
             ],
             "required": true
         },
         {
             "id": "quota_MRU_one_selected",
-            "order": 3,
+            "order": 4,
             "controlType": "dropdown",
-            "displayLabel": "Have you set your account ot have at least one unit of the desired Media Reserved Unit Type.
-Please set account to at least one RU before continuing with support ticket.", "infoBalloonText": "Please set account to at least one RU before continuing with support ticket", "visibility": "quota_MRU == Yes",
-            "watermarkText": "Select Yes or No",
+            "displayLabel": "Have you set your account to have at least one unit of the desired Media Reserved Units (MRU) type?
+Please set account to at least one RU before continuing with support ticket.", "infoBalloonText": "Please set account to at least one Media Reserved Units (MRU) before continuing with support ticket", "watermarkText": "Select Yes or No",
             "dropdownOptions": [
                 {